Facts About JCCC

 A beautiful, well-maintained campus

 - The 234-acre campus, which opened in 1972 with six buildings, is located near the population center of the county at College Boulevard and Quivira Road.
-Today, there are 20 major buildings on campus.
-A new hospitality and culinary academy is under construction; it should open for classes in fall 2013.
+Today, there are 22 major buildings on campus.
+A new hospitality and culinary academy is under construction; it will open for classes in fall 2013.

 Supportive student services